andrewsleigh/fab-slider/boards/driver-arduino-shield/readme.md

 Analogue and digital inputs are connected in 3 sets of 3 pins each.
 This might be a slightly odd arrangement for the digital inputs, which only need two signals, but I'm using these for my end-stop switches, which have three terminals, and I want maximum flexibility in how I connect them.
 This is likely to change in a future version.
 Ignore the top pin of each of these headers.

 The choice of header on this board is largely driven by what I have available to me: 10-pin SMD female headers, and 6-pin through-board female headers.
 That's why there are unused pins on some of the headers, and why not all of the Arduino pins are exposed through the shield.
-If you have a better selection of header, feel free to adjust this design.
+If you have a better selection of headers, feel free to adjust this design.